adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 Processing
 When you take the time to process your feelings, once per session you may heal 1 Shock.
 If someone else is
 there with you, and they have a String on you, they can try to help guide your thoughts.
-If they choose to spend the string,
+If they choose to spend the String,
 heal an additional Shock.
 Otherwise they roll+Hot.
 • On a 10+ you heal an additional Shock and they gain a string on you.
 • On a 7-9, you heal an additional Shock
-• On a 6
+• On a 6,
 ```

 ```
 Confront the Darkness
-When the need to know drives you towards madness, or when the need to fight the  overcomes your sense of self preservation,
+When the need to know drives you towards madness, or when the need to fight back overcomes your sense of self preservation,
 and a dice-rolling move is triggered, you can choose to Confront the Darkness.
 If you do, the move's roll becomes +Shock.
-Then gain a Shock.
 A 13+ is a full success, but the character pushed too far and it comes with serious consequences.
+Gain a Shock.
 ```

 Filling up the Shock track is going to lead to a Skirting Death type move but we .